AemPi/Linux_Configs/README.md

 sudo pacman -S git neovim htop tmux kitty ttf-victor-mono-nerd zsh figlet fzf
 ```

-Your Shell need to run as login shell in your Terminal for example:  /usr/bin/zsh --login
+and your Shell need to run as login shell in your Terminal for example:  /usr/bin/zsh --login

 If the requirements are given then Clone the repo into .config/conf-lnx Directory